isomerpages/govtech-gobusiness/_FAQ/1c-essentialworkers.md

 You can start to submit your essential employees/workers’ details at <a href="https://covid.gobusiness.gov.sg" target="_blank">https://covid.gobusiness.gov.sg</a> with effect from 19 Apr 2020.

 #### **5. Why is the exemption start and end date stated as N/A?**
-If you have applied for a general exemption, there will not be an exemption start and end date as the exemption is for the entire circuit breaker period.
+If you have applied for a general exemption, there will not be an exemption start and end date as the exemption is for the entire circuit breaker period unless you are notified otherwise.

 #### **6. I am unable to add in my essential employees/workers details.
 Why is it so?**
 You may only register your essential employees/workers after your company exemption is approved.
 Please check your application status at <a href="https://www.gobusiness.gov.sg/exemptions" target="_blank">here</a>.

 #### **7. I have problems adding in more essential employees/workers details to my application.
 Why is it so?**
 Each business is allotted a specific worker headcount.
 You will not be able to add more essential employees/workers to your application once you have reached the allotted headcount.
+The cap on the number of workers that you are allowed to have on-site is necessary to minimise the movement of workers to and from work.
+We are acutely aware that this will be disruptive for businesses, but it is also essential in the fight against COVID-19.

 #### **8. What happens after I have submitted my essential essential employees/workers details?**
 An acknowledgement email will be sent to your email address to inform you that we have received a record of your essential employees/workers’ details.